macjustice/gitlab-presentation/presentation.md

 ![inline](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3a/Tux_Mono.svg/848px-Tux_Mono.svg.png)![inline 4.5%](images/macos.png)
 ![inline](images/Windows.png)

 ^ GitLab has a client they call the GitLab CI runner.
+You can run it on each of the major OSes.

-^ Once you have the runner installed, it will wait patiently for GitLab to assign it jobs.
+^ Once you have the runner installed, it will wait for GitLab to assign it jobs.
 Jobs can be run in sequence or parallel, and can be anything you can script.

 ^ Runners can be shared by many GitLab projects, or you can create runners reserved for specific projects, if a specific environment is needed.

+^ Sponsor shout out, Robert and Gregory from MacStadium, GL blog post

 ---
 # CI Runners

 ![inline](images/docker.png)

-^ GitLab CI even supports Docker, so you even create temporary containers that execute the job, return the result, and are discarded, giving you a clean and predictable execution environment every time.
+^ GitLab CI even supports Docker, so you even create temporary containers that execute the job, return the result, and are discarded.
+You can pull containers from the Docker Hub or another registry, and GitLab has a built-in registry too.

 ---
 # CI Autoscaling Mode